asyncgui/asyncgui/sphinx/intro.rst

 They may differ from each other but all of them have in common is that they are not suitable for GUI programs.
 I'm not saying "Having a GUI library and an async library coexist in the same thread is problematic due to their individual main loops".
-In fact, Kivy_ and BeeWare_ have adapted themselves to work with async libraries;
+In fact, Kivy_ and Toga_ have adapted themselves to work with async libraries;
 PyGame_ doesn't even own a main loop and expects the user to implement one, so you could do that by putting an ``await asyncio.sleep()`` inside a main loop [#pygame_with_asyncio]_;
 :mod:`tkinter` and PyQt_ seem to have 3rd party libraries that allow them to work with async libraries.